FAQ about Undergraduate Admissions

 Q4: What are the countries that international students usually come from?

-A4: Most of the international students come from the U.S., followed by China and Korea.
+A4: Most of the international students come from the U.S., China and Korea.
 In the Faculty of Science and Technology English-taught programs, many students come from Southeast Asia.
-Nationalities are diverse and they represent about 40 countries in the world.
+Nationalities are diverse and they represent about 90 countries in the world.

 Q5: After I join the SPSF, can I change my department?